Former Spy James Clapper Says Obama Set the Mueller Probe in Motion

 President Obama’s Director of National Intelligence, James Clapper, told Anderson Cooper on CNN that Obama is the one who launched the Mueller investigation.

-The former spook said the probe would never have happened without the then-president setting in motion the intelligence community assessment.
-The assessment was conducted by his four political appointees, James Clapper, John Brennan, Mike Rogers, and James Comey, not a ‘community’.
+The former spook said the probe would never have happened without the then-president ordering the intelligence community assessment.

+The assessment was conducted by his four political appointees, James Clapper, John Brennan, Mike Rogers, and James Comey — not a ‘community’.

-Comey is the one who concocted the absurd obstruction of justice story that got his friend Robert Mueller appointed.
+It is worth noting that Comey is the one who concocted the absurd obstruction of justice story that got his friend Robert Mueller appointed.

 Clapper said: